getpelican/pelican/docs/getting_started.rst

     :date: 2010-10-03 10:20
     :tags: thats, awesome
     :category: yeah
+    :slug: my-super-post
     :author: Alexis Metaireau
+    :summary: Short version for index and feeds

 Pelican implements an extension of reStructuredText to enable support for the ``abbr`` HTML tag.
 To use it, write something like this in your post::